What Insurance Do I Need to Deliver Takeaways?

 Food Delivery Driver Insurance Explained

-Delivering fast food can be can be a handy form of extra income for those with spare time during evenings or weekends as takeaways become increasingly popular, with the foodservice delivery market currently being valued at £8.5bn in the UK.
+Delivering fast food can be a handy form of extra income for those with spare time during evenings or weekends as takeaways become increasingly popular, with the foodservice delivery market currently being valued at £10.5bn in the UK.

-You will need to use your own vehicle for most food delivery jobs, but that doesn’t mean that your standard car insurance will cover you while you’re out making deliveries.
+If you work for companies like Just Eat, UberEats or Deliveroo, you will need to use your own vehicle for most food delivery jobs, but that doesn’t mean that your standard car insurance will cover you while you’re out delivering takeaways.

-Here, we explain the insurance you need to deliver takeaways, the consequences for not having the right type of cover, and where you can get yours today.
+Here, we explain the type of insurance you need to deliver takeaways in the UK, the consequences for not having the right type of cover (and what happens if you get caught without it, and where you can get an affordable policy today.

-Unbeknown to some, standard car insurance does not provide enough cover, so you will need to have a fast food delivery insurance policy in place before using your vehicle to deliver food.
+Standard car insurance does not provide enough cover for the situations you'll be in when delivering takeaways, so you will need to have a fast food delivery insurance policy (a type of hire and reward cover) in place before using your vehicle to deliver food - this is a legal requirement.

 What is fast food delivery insurance?

-As you are using your own vehicle on public roads, you do, of course, need standard car insurance as it is a legal requirement in the UK.
+As you are using your own vehicle on public roads, you must, of course, have a standard car insurance policy as it is legally required in the UK.

 However, this won’t cover you to deliver takeaways in the same way that specialist fast food delivery insurance would, and there are some additional policies that you may need to consider on top of your standard car cover.